AhmedFatir/user-management-system/README.md

 make
 ```
-## if you are a 42 student and want to run this project on the school's Mac, you may need to change the path where Docker Desktop on Mac stores its data.
+## If you are a 42 student and want to run this project on the school's Mac, you may need to change the path where Docker Desktop on Mac stores its data.
 ```bash
 # Make sure Docker Desktop is not running.